mrbmc/mrbmc/src/posts/design-quality.md

 description: The hard truth about design is business constraints define the quality you can achieve.
 ---

-Let's talk about design quality and the value of design.

-I believe that design quality is a feature you can offer customers.
-The reality is that some customers will pay for higher-quality design, while others won't.
+I want to offer a stupid-simple way to describe "the value of design."

+Defining the value of design is a hot topic of debate among interaction designers.
+Design pundits and mentors commonly tell young designers they need to "speak the language of the business" to gain influence.
+Young designers then ask for guidance on how to rationalize the ROI of Design to business leaders.
+All these people get "wrapped around a tree" trying to frame this question in convoluted ways.

+**Design quality is a feature you can offer customers.** It's an additional value that some customers will pay for.
+Some customers are willing (or able) to invest in products made with more craft, durability, and care.
+Other customers don't want to make that investment and will instead buy a product offering a lower standard of quality.
+Some people buy from Ikea while others buy from Room & Board.
 The quality you can achieve is almost always a product of who you're selling to and what you can charge (Total Addressable Market x margin).

+The most common limiting factor on design quality I've seen in my career is not the talent of the design team or the organizational processes.
+It's market dynamics.
+If you want to raise the quality of design in your company and product; you need to find a market of customers big enough to pay for it.

 A project I'm working on just provided a great example.
 For context, the product is similar to a smart thermostat.
 That market has three tiers of design quality (screen resolution, animations, gestures, shading, typography, build quality, etc.).
 Tier one is Nest and Ecobee Premium; tier two has Sensi, Honeywell T9 and Ecobee Lite; and tier three is the knockoffs, nonames, and nonsense.
 The product cost in each tier correlates with the design quality, i.e. tier one is 3x more expensive than tier three.